-Dr. Jane (Jevgenija) Fedotova is an Associate in the Litigation & Restructuring Department of Conyers Dill & Pearman in the British Virgin Islands.
+Dr. Jane (Jevgenija) Fedotova is a Senior Associate in the Dispute Resolution & Insolvency department of Conyers in the British Virgin Islands.
 Her practice covers a wide range of commercial, insolvency and arbitration matters often involving issues pertaining to asset tracing.

 In particular, Jane often advises corporate and individual clients who seek to wind up a company in the BVI and appoint liquidators.
 Jane also often advises clients on court interim measures, including appointment of receivers, in support of on-going foreign litigation and arbitration, and assist clients with enforcement of arbitral awards and foreign judgments in the BVI.